 The high voltage reaches the spark plug.
 The spark plug has a central electrode and a ground electrode.

+The high voltage creates an electric arc between these electrodes.
 This electric arc is the spark that ignites the fuel-air mixture.
 The ignition of this mixture powers the engine.
 Each spark plug in the engine must fire at the right time.

+This timing is controlled by the engine control unit (ECU).
+The ECU ensures that each spark plug fires in sequence.
 This sequence follows the engine’s firing order.
 Proper timing and sequence are crucial for efficient engine performance.

 Below is a simple table to summarize the steps: